mmjahromi/OCR_llama/README.md

-# Save the current markdown content to a .md file
-markdown_content = """
 # OCR Text Extraction Using AI (Llama2)

 This project is an AI-powered OCR (Optical Character Recognition) tool that uses the Llama2 model to extract text from images and PDF files.
 It supports a wide range of file formats and provides outputs in both plain text and `.docx` formats.
 The application is built using **Streamlit** for a user-friendly interface.